juergenweb/JkPublishingOptions/README.md

 So this module publishes or unpublishes a page according to the dates you have set.

+If you want to change the labels of the input fields or the title of the fieldset, please go to the fields configuration page and make your changes there.

 ## How to install

 1. Download and place the module folder named "PublishingOptions" in: